Email FacebookTwitterMenu burgerClose thin

 • Taxation

-Find a firm willing to sponsor you.
-Instead of going through the process on your own, the best approach is to find a firm that is willing to sponsor you.
+Rather than navigating the process alone, consider finding a Texas-based firm or large national firm willing to sponsor you.
 They typically offer classes and hands-on instruction for you to learn how to become a financial advisor.
 Additionally, you’ll have the opportunity to meet others going through the process at the same time.
-You can support each other and learn from each other as you take the required exams to earn your securities licenses.
+You can support and learn from one another while preparing for your securities licensing exams.

-Take the required exams.
-Financial advisors play an important role in helping people reach their goals.
-Because of how important your position is, financial advisors must have specific licenses in order to work with clients.
+Financial advisors play a significant role in helping clients achieve their goals, which is why specific licenses are required to work in the industry.
 These licenses vary based on which products you’ll be working with, the types of clients you’ll have and the requirements of your advisory firm.

 In Texas, you must take the following exams to become a financial advisor: